thomasleplus/java-memory-safety/README.md

 exploitation of the unsafe implementations above.
 The same code can be used against the safe implementations for comparison.

+The [`checkstyle`](checkstyle/) directory contains a Checkstyle configuration file to detect occurrences of non memory-safe Java code.

 The [`spotbugs`](spotbugs/) directory contains a SpotBugs plugin to detect occurrences of non memory-safe Java code.